 Indeed, utilizing a third-party payment processor can simplify your revenue stream.

 Definition of Third-Party Payment Processing

 By utilizing a third-party payment processor, you’ll be bypassing the step of having your own merchant account at a bank.
-These companies allow you to use their merchant account to process all of your payments.
-As a result, your clients’ payment information will be reviewed by the processor, along with running through a variety of anti-fraud measures, before they allow the completion of your client’s transaction.
+These companies allow customers like you to use their merchant account to process all of your debit card and credit card payments.
+As a result, your customers’ payment information will be reviewed by the processor, along with running through a variety of anti-fraud measures, before they allow the completion of your client’s transaction.

 Is Third-Party Payment Processing Necessary?

 There are a variety of reasons a merchant might choose to go with a third-party payment processor.
 Some companies might not be able to afford the monthly fees associated with dedicated accounts.
-Similarly, SMBs processing very low volume can often not afford the setup costs of such an account.
+Similarly, SMBs processing very low volume in customer credit card payments often can’t afford the setup costs of such an account.
 This makes a third-party payment processor a good solution for your business when you are just starting out and do not anticipate processing a high volume of credit card transactions.

 It is important to remember, however, that while you do not pay startup fees or monthly fees with a third-party payment processor, they still have to make money somewhere.
 They make up for their lack of fees in their per transaction percentage fee.
 This fee is significantly higher than it would be with a dedicated merchant account.
 This means that if you are processing payments at a high volume, this will be more expensive for you.